ajxd4/setblock-fix/README.md

 3. Drop the `setblock-fix` `.jar` file into your `mods` folder.

 ## Building from source
-This project uses Gradle.
 To build the mod locally:

 ```bash
 # Windows